LailaShreteh/URLShortenerService/README.md

 4- use Counter
 ```
 I descided to use unique Counter with Base62 Encoding
+and

+Let’s keep Users in Postgres/MySQL (durable, constraints, backups) and use Redis for what it does best: counter + hot cache + rate limits + alias reservations.
+This preserves sub-100ms redirects while keeping user data safe, queryable, and compliant.

+### Why

+  - **Durability & constraints:** Unique email/username, foreign keys, migrations, PITR → native in Postgres/MySQL.
+  - **Querying:** Ad-hoc search, pagination, auditing without rolling our own indexes.
+  - **Cost & ops:** Users on disk is cheaper and simpler to back up/restore than in-RAM storage.
+  - **Performance:** Redirect path remains Redis-backed (code→url) + CDN; writes stay simple via Redis INCR.

+What Redis is for in our design

+- Atomic ID counter (INCR) for short codes
+- Hot cache code → url with TTL
+- Rate limiting (per IP/user)
+- Alias reservation (SETNX reserved:{alias} with TTL)
 ### WHY THIS APPROCH!
 ```
 Unique Counter with Base62 Encoding